wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

         [3, {"message": "The realm does not exist."}, "wamp.error.no_such_realm"]

-* After session is established, when protocol violation happens (see "Protocol errors" section).
+* After session is opened, when protocol violation happens (see "Protocol errors" section).

 *Example*

 {align="left"}
-        [3, {"message": "Received WELCOME message after session was established."}, "wamp.error.protocol_violation"]
+        [3, {"message": "Received HELLO message after session was established."}, "wamp.error.protocol_violation"]

 ## Session Closing